We have over one million holiday offers available. Select your desired month and departure airport to find your perfect holiday today.

 Domes Noruz Chania

+Embrace the sun with a holiday to Crete, a beautiful Greek island in the Mediterranean Sea.
 As the largest of the Greek islands, Crete is home to a variety of gorgeous towns and villages that will suit any holiday maker’s needs (couples, families and party seekers alike!).
-The island is separated into four regions: Chania, Heraklion, Rethymno, and Lusithi, which host a number of Greece’s most popular holiday destinations, including Agios Nikolaos, Georgioupolis , Ierapetra, Plataniàs, Sitia and more!
+The island’s four regions, Chania, Heraklion, Rethymno, and Lusithi, host a number of Greece’s most popular holiday destinations, including Agios Nikolaos, Georgioupolis , Ierapetra, Plataniàs, Sitia and more!

 If this Greek gem is high on your holiday wishlist, Best4Travel has a vast array of exclusive special offers and holiday deals for you.
 For more information on any of the destinations mentioned above, or for a tailored quotation for any of the hotels and resorts in Crete featured on Best4Travel.ie , please drop into one of our stores nationwide or call one of our expert travel agents today at our Irish call centre FREE on 1800 814 000.